kmader/Quantitative-Big-Imaging-2018/README.md

 The exercises from last year (available on: kmader.github.io/Quantitative-Big-Imaging-2015/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)

 ## Assistance
-The exercises will be supported by Yannis Vogiatzis, Kevin Mader, and Christian Dietz.
+The exercises will be supported by Amogha Pandeshwar and Kevin Mader.
 There will be office hours in ETZ H75 on Thursdays between 14-15 or by appointment.

 ## Online Tools
-The exercises will be available on Kaggle as 'Datasets' and we will be trying [binder](http://mybinder.org:/repo/kmader/quantitative-big-imaging-2017) as well which is well suited for Open Source reproducible science.
+The exercises will be available on Kaggle as 'Datasets' and we will be using binder as stated above.
+For those interested there will be an option to use [Github Classroom](https://classroom.github.com/classrooms/36815273-quantitative-big-imaging) to turn in assignments (make sure your @student.ethz.ch address is linked to your github account)

 ## Specific Assignments

 ### 22rd February - Introduction and Workflows
  - [Getting Started with KNIME](Exercises/01-Description.md)

-### 1nd March - Image Enhancement (A. Kaestner)
+### 1st March - Image Enhancement (A. Kaestner)
   - For all exercises it is important to take the starting data
   - [Starting Data](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex2/matlab.zip?raw=true)